 Dr Hardy explained that after cooking became widespread and the salivary amylase genes multiplied, this increased the availability of dietary glucose to the brain and foetus which, in turn, allowed the acceleration in brain size which occurred from around 800,000 years ago onwards.

-And so, the real Paleolithic diet does not provide the rationale for rejecting fruit, potatoes, or grains.
-And yet the Paleo website even claims that keto or carnivore are diets similar to Paleo!
+!
 Lolwut?
 Not a single traditional culture ever ate either keto or carnivore.
 Actually, the Paleolithic principles should prevent disordered eating like keto since the ancient man ate everything he could find.
 The Paleo movement should have distanced themselves from the keto cultists immediately; this might have been the factor that would have kept it alive and relevant.
 But the supporters didn't manage to figure that out, which spelled their doom.

 Even in an alternate reality where Paleo did not become symbiotic with low carb and accepted fruit, grains and tubers as healthy parts of the diet - a true Paleo diet is actually impossible to do, and probably suboptimal anyway.
 Look, most of the stuff available in grocery stores (which Paleo man did not have, of course) has been selectively bred over centuries - and I don't see many Paleo authors recommending to base your diet on wild foods (which do have more nutrition according to some studies).
 In a wild situation the big problem for people (or any creature) is finding enough energy to sustain themselves.
 If you listen to this interview, for example - you will see how a hunter-gatherer's major focus is on getting food and not becoming food himself; agriculture bypasses this problem.
 It is also important to realize we've already broken nature hundreds of thousands of years ago (archive) when we started using fire, which has allowed us to extract more value out of things like nutsedges (archive) or eggs (archive).
 No other animal is able to do that, which necessitates relying on their in-built digestive capabilities to break down their foods, wasting resources that could have been used to develop a bigger brain (see for example the expensive tissue hypothesis (archive)).
 Juicers, by the way, could be considered fire++; literally take 15 carrots that you'd never be able to eat in one sitting, throw them in there and just gulp down the result.
 I wonder if juicing will create Ubermensch :D. Either way, the nature break allowed us to improve, and using cooked foods for your Paleo diet is an admission that nature does not have all the answers (some people did seemingly realize this and came up with the Raw Paleo Diet).
 This doesn't mean nature is now useless; we're still dependent on biological stuff as long as we're biological organisms - so Paleo does have a point here.
 Basing your diet on mostly industrial products, ignoring exercise, sleep cycles etc. will never be good for us.
 But the effectiveness of fire - at least - does mean nature supremacy is not absolute.

 Again, I don't even want to be overly critical here.
 Paleo could really have been great (if its supporters stuck to what it actually means), so consider this section more like mourning a good friend that died instead of an attack.
-And this is all because of the LC / keto cultists as well as the businessmen that came in down the road to shill their worthless supplements (I'm sure archeologists are going to find the magical disappearing supplement factories from the Paleolithic era soon).
+And this is all because of the LC / keto cultists as well as the businessmen that came in down the road to shill their worthless supplements (archive) (I'm sure archeologists are going to find the magical disappearing supplement factories from the Paleolithic era soon).

 Addition of cow dung at the rate of 10 g kg-1 increased the B12 content in barley kernels by more than threefold (from 2.6 to 9.1 ng g_1 DW) and in spinach leaves by close to twofold (from 6.9 to 17.8 ng g_1 DW)

-This means that vegans don't necessarily need to be deficient in B12.
+This means that vegans don't necessarily have to be deficient in B12.
 The problem is with our modern farming practices, and not something inherent.
 And so, if you ate wild plants (which grow on ground that is pooped on all the time by birds, etc) even in a city, there shouldn't be a problem with getting enough B12.
 Hooray for Paleo :D. You could also eat poop directly for even better results:

 A relatively large portion of the B12 produced in the gastrointestinal tract is, however, excreted through feces or urine.
 In sheep, for example, 95% of the B 12 produced in the gastric tract is not absorbed and is excreted by the feces (Friedrich, 1975), which in most cases lands on soil.